serverless-heaven/serverless-webpack/README.md

 ## Thanks

-Special thanks go to the initial author of serverless-webpack, Nicola Peduzzi (https://github.com/thenikso), who allowed me to take it over and continue working on the project.
+Special thanks go to the initial author of serverless-webpack, [Nicola Peduzzi](https://github.com/thenikso), who allowed me to take it over and continue working on the project.
 That helped to revive it and lead it to new horizons.

 ## Release Notes